-A Guide to Making Pickles, Sauerkraut and Other Fermented Foods
+A Guide to Pickling and Fermentation

 Specially designed crocks make it easy to pickle and ferment fresh vegetables

-‘IT'S a culinary miracle," is all I can think, as I reach deep into the 3-gallon fermenting crock and pull out handfuls of the most beautiful, garnet-red sauerkraut I've ever seen.
+It's a culinary miracle," is all I can think, as I reach deep into the 3-gallon fermenting crock and pull out handfuls of the most beautiful, garnet-red sauerkraut I've ever seen.
 As I start packing the kraut into jars, I'm taking little tastes and it's delicious, absolutely delicious.
 But I already knew that because, in the six weeks since I'd packed the red cabbage, salt and caraway seeds (just three ingredients!) into the crock, I'd been dipping in regularly to check the progress.
 It had been improving continually, the saltiness receding and the flavors becoming more tangy and complex.

 As a newbie to fermentation, the process was somewhat of a leap of faith.
 I knew enough about microbiology to know that the air we breathe and the surfaces we touch are teeming with yeasts, molds and bacteria.
 But how could it be possible that by simply adding salt to vegetables, the right organisms would take over and make this preserving fermentation happen?
 But it does work, and it's incredibly easy to do.

 Use fermenting and pickling crocks to make these delicious treats:

 Pickling vs. Fermentation